JonasHffm/Pathfinding/README.md

               Check which fCost is the smallest value and take it as new X node.

-Checked nodes and nodes beside barriers are put in the Closed-Set list.
+Checked nodes and nodes beside barriers are put in the Closed-Set list.<br/>
 Nodes in the Open-Set are around the current X node.